 - Energy charge: $0.05671/kWh (5.671 cents per kilowatt-hour)

-Residential customers who have peak demand of more than 50 kilowatts during the month fall under a different rate structure, which is outlined in the Rate Schedule adopted by the Board of Directors.
+Residential customers who have a peak demand of more than 50 kilowatts during the month fall under a different rate structure, which is outlined in the Rate Schedule adopted by the Board of Directors.

-The utility also has special rates in the current NWCPUD Rate Schedules for customers who have their own generation and have entered into a net metering agreement with NWCPUD.
-A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate the electric power.
+The utility also has special rates in the current Tariff Rates, for customers who have their own generation and have entered into a net metering agreement with NWCPUD.
+A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate electric power.

 Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest, and the nation.
 Below is a comparison of average monthly residential bills.